airbytehq/abctl/README.md

 This repository contains a [Makefile](Makefile) for convenience.
 Wrapping the traditional `go` commands used for formatting, vetting, building, and testing `go` code.

-The following `make` command are supported:
+The following `make` commands are supported:

 | name         | description                                                                         |
 |--------------|-------------------------------------------------------------------------------------|